When I first started homeschooling, I was excited to fill out my first lesson plan book.

 The Weekly Homeschool Planner by Homeschool Creations is a fairly comprehensive, downloadable planner that uses editable PDF’s.
 The nice thing about these is that you can type your own headings, names, and even basic lesson planning that is repeated, before you print out your planner, thereby eliminating the need to spend lots of time doing it by hand.
 Includes 40 weeks of lesson planning sheets, journal pages, attendance tracking, to-do lists, chore charts, menu planners and more.
-This planner is undated, meaning you can use it year after year, unlike the Well-Planned Day and TOS Planners.
+This planner is also un-dated.

 Homeschool Tracker is the Photoshop equivalent to all the other homeschool lesson planning software.
-I never did figure out how to print out daily or weekly assignment lists.
-I know families who swear by it and really love it.
-This software had a CD-ROM upgrade called “Plus” but this has been discontinued in favor of their new web application.
-The HST Basic version is still a free download, and will do almost everything that the online app does.
-There is a definite learning curve with either edition.
-If you really want to try it out, download the free version.
-If you love it, buy the online subscription.
-If you become overwhelmed, you can always uninstall it, or cancel without guilt. 🙂
+This software was first offered as a free download, with a CD-ROM upgrade called “Plus” but which has been discontinued in favor of the Online version.
+The HST Basic version is still free to download, and will do almost everything that the online app does.
+It is a good way to try before you buy.

 Homeschool Day Book is a basic, computer journaling software for recording your school work as it happens, and it is by far my favorite.
 It is set up as a journal, for recording after the fact.
 You can track classes, students, and hours, and use it as attendance documentation.

-The “day book” design makes it very flexible, and while it isn’t meant as a plan-ahead type planner, you can enter items ahead of time as place holders, and then enter the actual time your children spent on the activities after they are finished.
+The “day book” design makes it very flexible, and while it isn’t meant as a plan-ahead type planner, you can enter items ahead of time as placeholders, and then enter the actual time your children spend on activities.
 Once the time is entered, it will show up in the attendance grid and log that day as a school day.
-It is simple and does exactly what it says: Documents our learning.
-It truly is a planner without commitment!
+It is simple and does exactly what it says: Documents your learning.
+It truly is a planner without the commitment!
 Download the 30-day trial to see how easy it is to use.